hjhjhjhhjhjhhh/Google-Client-Side-Encryption-Simulation/README.md

    &ensp;&ensp;&ensp; - The private is saved as `{user}_private.pem`.
    &ensp;&ensp;&ensp; - The private is saved as `{user}_public.pem`.
    &ensp;&ensp; `aes_keys` : Stores AES keys encrypted with the user's RSA public key.
-   &ensp;&ensp;&ensp; - /store-key : Receives a base64-encoded AES key encrypted with the user's RSA public key, decodes and saves it as `{user}.bin`
+   &ensp;&ensp;&ensp; - /store-key : Receives AES key encrypted with the user's RSA public key, decodes and saves it as `{user}.bin`
    &ensp;&ensp;&ensp; - /get-key : Reads the encrypted AES key from `{user}.bin`, decrypts it using the user's RSA private key.

 3. Create test.txt and add some content to it